Homological mirror symmetry for the quartic surface: Coherent sheaves

 Let $Y$ be a noetherian scheme over an algebraically closed field ($\C$ or $\Lambda_\Q$, in the cases of interest here).
 Fix a finite affine open cover $\UU$.
 We introduce a differential graded category $\cech{\SS}(Y)$ whose objects are locally free coherent sheaves (algebraic vector bundles), and where the morphism spaces are {\v C}ech cochain complexes with values in $\SHom$ sheaves,

-Composition is the shuffle product together with $\SHom(F,G) \otimes_{\OO_Y} \SHom(E,F) \rightarrow \SHom(E,G)$.
+Composition is the shuffle product combined with the local tensor product maps $\SHom(E_1,E_2) \otimes_{\OO_Y} \SHom(E_0,E_1) \rightarrow \SHom(E_0,E_2)$.
 One can think of any dg category as an $A_\infty$-category with vanishing compositions of order $\geq 3$, and therefore define a triangulated category $D^b\cech{\SS}(Y)$ in the way explained in Section \ref{sec:generators}, as the cohomological category of twisted complexes (we emphasize that there is no ``inverting of quasi-isomorphisms'' involved in this process).
 By refining covers and using standard results about {\v C}ech cohomology, one sees that $\cech{\SS}(Y)$ is independent of $\UU$ up to quasi-isomorphism, hence that $D^b\cech{\SS}(Y)$ is well-defined up to equivalence of triangulated categories.

-\begin{lemma} $D^b\cech{\SS}(Y)$ is equivalent to the full triangulated subcategory of the usual bounded derived category of coherent sheaves, $D^bCoh(Y)$, which is generated by locally free sheaves.
-If $Y$ is a regular projective variety, this is the whole of $D^bCoh(Y)$. \end{lemma}
+\begin{lemma} $D^b\cech{\SS}(Y)$ is equivalent to the full triangulated subcategory of the usual bounded derived category of coherent sheaves, $D^b\mathit{Coh}(Y)$, which is generated by locally free sheaves.
+If $Y$ is a regular projective variety, this is the whole of $D^b\mathit{Coh}(Y)$. \end{lemma}